rchain/legaldocs/2020 Annual Meeting/candidate_statements.md

 Prior to RChain, I had nearly thiry years of experience in the IT and management consulting field.
 In addition to ten years at Xerox in confidential level management positions with global business exposure, I also worked with many Fortune 100 companies in business and technology roles.
 I have experience with intrapreneurship in large companies as well as starting and leading startups from scratch.

+I had multiple board experiences over the years, including as a Xerox appointee to the board of the Minority Business Development Corporation (Rochester, NY), with the Association for Image and Information Management (Ohio Chapter), and the Healthcare Financial Management Association HFMA (Central Indiana chapter).

-I have a Bachelor's in Electrical Engineering, Masters in Business Administration (Merit scholarship) and a Masters in Computer Science (with full fellowship).
+I have a Bachelor's in Electrical Engineering, Masters in Business Administration (merit scholarship) and a Masters in Computer Science (with full fellowship).
 Additionally, I participated in industry training like the Xerox Product Development Management program and kept uptodate with industry skills and certifications, such as passing the Certified Treasury Professional exam, getting certified with the Healthcare Financial Management Association etc. I had multiple board experiences over the years.

 I hope you will elect me to the Rchain board.
 With your support, I would like to bring my skills in technology, business strategy, finance and operations to stabilize Rchain and enhance our market position such that we are the best and most respected platform and organization in the blockchain/ digital ledger space and beyond.